openxpu/.github/profile/README.md

 ## OpenXPU : a maintainer of the OpenPAI

-Since Microsoft has stopped the maintance of OpenPAI project in December 2022, OpenXPU will continue project：

-* new features development
-* maintenance/bugfix
+As of December 2022, Microsoft has announced that they will no longer continue to develop and maintain the OpenPAI platform.
+However, OpenXPU will resume the development of new features, fix any errors if necessary and maintain the OpenPAI platform from this point onward.

 If you are interesting in this project, please join us.